ontio/cross-chain/README.md

 English | [中文](README_CN.md)

-Welcome to the official source code repository for Ontology!

-Ontology is dedicated to developing a high-performance blockchain infrastructure, which is customizable to different business requirements.

-Prerequisites for getting started with development on the Ontology networks are:

-- Mainstream coding and development experience
-- Understanding of your business scenario/requirements
-- No need for previous blockchain engineering experience

-The Ontology core tech team, the community, and the ecosystem can all support you in development.
-MainNet, TestNet, Docker image for Ontology, SmartX, and Ontology Explorer combined make it easy to start.

-Ontology makes getting started easier!

-Ontology MainNet has been launched on Jun 30, 2018. <br>
-And new features are still rapidly under development.
-The master branch may be unstable, but stable versions can be found under the [release page](https://github.com/ontio/multi-chain/releases).

-We openly welcome developers to Ontology.

-## Features

-- Scalable lightweight universal smart contract
-- Scalable WASM contract support
-- Crosschain interactive protocol (processing)
-- Multiple encryption algorithm support
-- Highly optimized transaction processing speed
-- P2P link layer encryption (optional module)
-- Multiple consensus algorithm support (VBFT/DBFT/RBFT/SBFT/PoW)
-- Quick block generation time

 ## Contributions

 Please open a pull request with a signed commit.
 We appreciate your help!
 You can also send your code as email to the developer mailing list.
 You're welcome to join the Ontology mailing list or developer forum.